Federalism in Australia: Local governments

+The amount of the LGAs per states/territories (excluding the Australian Capital Territory (ACT)) depends on the first level subdivisions in of itself as they can also pass laws to create new local government.
+The ACT on the otherhand, are jointly responsible for both territorial and local issues.

+Local governments are funded by both federal and state finances.

-Intergovernmental relations and executive federalism
+Intergovernmental relations

 In response to the increasing overlap between the two levels of government, Australian federalism has developed extensive practices of intergovernmental relations.
 At the peak of these are formal meetings between the Prime Minister, the premiers of the States, the Chief Ministers of the two self-governing Territories and the president of the Australian Local Government Association.
 In the early 1990s, those meetings were formalised as the Council of Australian Governments (COAG).
 With the onset of the COVID-19 pandemic, the formal processes of COAG were set aside in favour of more frequent, immediate and collegial meetings of the heads of government christened "National Cabinet".

 In 2005, the State and Territory governments established their own peak body, the Council for the Australian Federation (CAF), modelled on the Council of the Federation in Canada.
 However, CAF was active for only a few years and has fallen into disuse.